Blotch3D/Blotch3D/doc/readme.md

 Matrix internals
 ----------------

+(Essentials are available in \'3D Linear Algebra Cheat Sheet.pdf\')

 Read this section only if you want a deeper understanding of altering a sprite's orientation, position, etc. than is explained in the previous